Find out what you need to do from starting a case to getting a hearing date in the High Court.

 Serving a High Court summons

-See Order 9 of the Rules.
-Anyone over 16 can serve a High Court summons.
+The requirements for service of a High Court summons are contained in Order 9 of the Rules of the Superior Courts.
+Anyone over the age of 16 years can serve a High Court summons.

 Documents for use in court